Category: Adults with Learning Disabilities

 Susie and Chopin

-Susie, a woman in her forties had learning disabilities and had difficulty expressing herself.
-Her mother, with whom she had lived, had passed away two years earlier and since that time Susie had lived in a residential home with four other women she hadn’t previously known.
-Susie was referred to me because the care staff…
+Susie, a woman in her forties had learning disabilities and interacting with others was difficult for her.
+Her mother, with whom she had lived all her life, had passed away two years before we met.
+After her mother’s death, Susie was taken to a residential home to live with four women previously unknown to her. …

 • Vocal Toning: Rainbow Chakra Tones